Skip to content

 • Report Computation: Filtering, processing, and statistical calculations based on the job data.

-The computation logic can use two default variables:
+The computation logic can use two default variables (job and data):

 job: A Corridor Job object containing metadata.